-\textbf{On the effect of CA and CR:} To further study the contrasts within positive and negative samples, in each epoch, we calculate the conditional entropy with \Eqref{eq:entropy} on every mini-batch of the \textit{validation data} and take the average across mini-batches.
+\textbf{On the effect of CA and CR:} To further study the contrasts within positive and negative samples, in each epoch, we calculate the conditional entropy with \eqref{eq:entropy} on every mini-batch of the \textit{validation data} and take the average across mini-batches.
 Then, we illustrate in Figure~\ref{figure:train_entropy_acc_cifar10} the evolution of conditional entropy $\mathcal{H}(X^-|X)$ \textit{w.r.t.} the training epoch on regular CIFAR-10 and class-imbalanced CIFAR-10.
-As shown, $\mathcal{H}(X^-|X)$ is getting maximized as the encoder is getting optimized, indicating the encoder learns to distinguish the negative samples from their given query.
+As shown, $\mathcal{H}(X^-|X)$ is getting maximized as the encoder is getting optimized, indicating the encoder learns to distinguish the negative samples from given query.
 It is also interesting to observe that in the case with multiple positive samples, this process is much more efficient, where the conditional entropy reaches the possible biggest value rapidly.
 This implies the CA module can further boost the repulsion of negative samples.
-From the gap between CACR and CMC, we can learn although CMC uses multiple positive in CL loss, the lack of intra-positive contrast shows the gap of repulsion efficiency.

-In the right panel of Figure~\ref{figure:train_entropy_acc_cifar10}, the difference between CACR and baseline methods are more obvious, where we can find the conditional entropy of baselines is slightly lower than pre-trained with regular CIFAR-10 data.
+From the gap between CACR and CMC, we can learn although CMC uses multiple positive in CL loss, the lack of intra-positive contrast shows the gap of {attraction efficiency}.
+In the right panel of Figure~\ref{figure:train_entropy_acc_cifar10}, the difference between CACR and baseline methods are more obvious, where we can find the conditional entropy of baselines is slightly lower than pretrained with regular CIFAR-10 data.
 Especially for vanilla CL loss, we can observe the conditional entropy has a slight decreasing tendency, indicating the encoder hardly learns to distinguish negative samples in this case.
-Conversely, CACR still shows to {maintain} the conditional entropy at a higher level, which explains the robustness shown in Table~\ref{tab:performance_imbalance}, and indicating a superior learning efficiency of CACR.
+Conversely, CACR still shows to remain the conditional entropy at a higher level, which explains the robustness shown in Table~\ref{tab:performance_imbalance}, and indicating a superior learning efficiency of CACR.
 See Appendix~\ref{app: conditional distribution} for similar observations on CIFAR-100 and exponential label-imbalanced cases.
 In that part, we provide more quantitative and qualitative studies on the effects of conditional distributions.